MANTRA-Chain/mantrachain/x/xfeemarket/README.md

 ## PostHandler

-The custom `PostHandler` eliminates tips and burns all fees paid by users.
+The custom `PostHandler` refunds tips to fee payer and burns the required minimum fees.

 ## State